m4ttsch/omscs-notes-notes/operating-systems/thread-design-considerations.md

 * smaller data structures
 * easier to share
 * save and restore only what needs to change on context switch
-* user-level library only needs to update a portion of the state for customized behaviour
+* user-level library only needs to update a portion of the state for customized behavior

 ## User Level Structures in Solaris 2.0
 ### SunOS paper